kevinmac88/Block-40-Workshop---Jukebox/README.md

 ## Server

 Once your database is properly seeded, build an Express app that serves the following endpoints.
 Remember to send appropriate status codes and error messages!
+You can use `npm run test` to check your work as you build out these endpoints.

 `/tracks` router